mypdns/matrix/CONTRIBUTING.md

    2. Add your new domain record(s) to suitable file(s) in the `submit_here/`
       folder.
-      A issue is required to be able to historically trace why you have committed the records and for other to verify your commit without having to visit a pornographic site, for which they actually try to avoid by using this list.
+      An issue is required to be able to historically trace why you have committed the records and for other to verify your commit without having to visit a pornographic site, for which they actually try to avoid by using this list.

-   3. If you added any content to any of the files in `submit_here/` You open a [MR](/merge_requests/new) (Merge Request) where you'll add your contribution (This is the _when_ we did the blacklisting)
+   3. If you added any content to any of the files in `submit_here/` You open an [MR](/merge_requests/new) (Merge Request) where you'll add your contribution (This is the _when_ we did the blacklisting)

    4. You add the new domain record entry in the top or bottom of the list,